 If an entity is of type "message/external-body", then the body of the entity will contain the header fields of the encapsulated message.
 The body itself is to be found in the external location.
 This means that if the body of the "message/external-body" message contains two consecutive CRLFs, everything after those pairs is NOT part of the message itself.
 For most message/external-body messages, this trailing area must simply be ignored.
 However, it is a convenient place for additional data that cannot be included in the content-type header field.
-In particular, if the "access-type" value is "mail-server", then the trailing area must contain commands to be sent to the mail server at the address given by NAME@SITE, where NAME and SITE are the values of the NAME and SITE parameters, respectively.
+In particular, if the "access-type" value is "mail-server", then the trailing area must contain commands to be sent to the mail server at the address given by the value of the SERVER parameter.

-The embedded message header fields which appear in the body of the message/external-body data can be used to declare the Content-type of the external body.
+The embedded message header fields which appear in the body of the message/externalbody data must be used to declare the Content-type of the external body if it is anything other than plain ASCII text, since the external body does not have a header section to declare its type.
+Similarly, any Content-transfer-encoding other than "7bit" must also be declared here.
 Thus a complete message/external-body message, referring to a document in PostScript format, might look like this: